languagemaniac/jisho-downloader/README.md

 # jisho-downloader
 Jisho Downloader, supply it with a txt file (default name is kanji.txt) with words divided in newlines and it will generate another txt file with their readings, definitions and JLPT level.
 In case some word in the list is not in the dictionary, or for some reason there's no data for it, the program will generate a second txt file with the list of kanji that couldn't obtain data from

+I'd like to modify this code so that it searches the words directly from a local json file.
+This way you could load the entire dictionary and make it work offline, but unfortunately I don't know how to do that.
+I would appreciate some help.